eladnava/mailgen/README.md

 var email = {
     body: {
         name: 'John Appleseed',
         intro: 'Welcome to Mailgen!
-We’re very excited to have you on board.',
+We\'re very excited to have you on board.',
         action: {
             instructions: 'To get started with Mailgen, please click here:',
             button: {